51ngul4r1ty/atoll-mono/README.md

    - set ATOLL_AUTH_KEY to something unique for security reasons (come up with an obscure value that doesn't follow a typical pattern- you'll lever have to look this up so it can anything at all).
-5. Run the app to create the database structure:
+6. Run the app to create the database structure:
    - `npm start`
    - watch the output
    - if it was successful you'll see:
      "Database & tables created!"
    - kill the app.
-6. Finish setting up the database:
+7. Setting up atoll user in database:
    - at root level: `npm run setup-database`
    - if it was successful you'll see:
      "Executed SQL statement to set up test user account successfully."
-7. Set up Postgres extension needed:
-   - use pgAdmin4 (or psql CLI) and execute this command `CREATE EXTENSION "uuid-ossp";` in `atoll` database.
 8. Run the app to verify that everything is set up correctly:
    - at root level: `npm start`
    - console output will have something like